Sing in the Shower to Make Friends With Your Vagus Nerve

 It turns out that exercising and strengthening the vagus nerve is relatively simple.
 You don’t need to go to a gym or even leave the house.
 You can do it while at your computer or even laying down in bed.
 And with practice, you can learn to do it as a background activity while you wash dishes, make meals, and do other routine tasks.
 In fact, I’m doing it right now as I write this.

 Here are some activities to strengthen the vagus nerve and make yourself more resilient to stress:

 1. The Simplest Thing: Slow Breathing

 Slow down your breathing.
-Breathe in to the count of 6-8 beats.
-Then breathe out for 8-10 beats (or 2-3 breaths longer than your in breath was).
+Breathe in for a count of 6-8 beats.
+Then breathe out for 8-10 beats (or 2-3 breaths longer than your in-breath was).
 Moving your diaphragm is an important part of this.
 This means expanding your belly outward as you take a breath in.
 So let go of those tight belly muscles, relax, and let it all hang out as you take that slow breath in.
 This will also lower your blood pressure and heart rate.

 2. Singing, Humming, or Simply Using Your Voice

 Since “the vagus nerve connects to your vocal cords, making sounds stimulates the nerve and increases our heart-rate variability and vagal tone."2

 This is fun to do with kids or your own inner child.
 If you don’t already have musical instruments, make shakers and drums from stuff in your cupboard.
 Have a little parade through the house singing and exercising at the same time.
 Don’t wait until you are all bored with staying indoors and playing with the same old toys.
 Plan routine breaks during the day where you sing together or simply hum.
 Perhaps as you clear the breakfast table and again throughout the day.
 Kids still at the napping age?
 Sing a few songs together before tucking them in and again before bedtime.